 TEFA is set to expire in 2017, and FNESC and the FNSA are working to extend this very important agreement beyond that time in order to further strengthen the BC First Nations Education System.

-For questions about TEFA, you are welcome to contact Jan Haugen, Manager of Executive Services, FNESC
+For questions about TEFA, contact Jan Haugen, Manager of Executive Services, FNESC

 Toll-free in BC 1-877-422-3672